TheNoviceProspect/ObsidianVault/AV Editing/Audio Routing/VoiceMod.md

-Takes Mic input and forwards it into its own device.
-This is then piped into [[AV Editing/Audio Routing/VoiceMeeter]]
+Takes [[AV Editing/Audio Routing/NVidia Broadcast]] input and after applying its filtering, forwards it into its own device.
+This is then piped into [[AV Editing/Audio Routing/OBS]]